cbuchner1/ccminer/README.txt

                           x14         use to mine X14Coin
                           x15         use to mine Halcyon
                           x17         use to mine X17
+                          x17         use to mine X17
+                          vanilla     use to mine Vanilla (Blake256)
                           whirlpool   use to mine Joincoin
-                          whirlpoolx  use to mine Vanilla
+                          whirlpoolx  use to mine Vanilla (Whirlpoolx)
                           zr5         use to mine ZiftrCoin

   -d, --devices         gives a comma separated list of CUDA device IDs